jessecallahan/recipe-tracker/README.md

 ## Description

+Returns recipes based on catagory

 ## Setup/Installation Requirements
+1) git clone
+2) go to dir in terminal and run build
+3) run start to get recipes!

 ## Specs

+1) Searchs recipes by category name
+2) Gives you recipes in each

 ## Technologies Used
-* Npm, webpacks, js.node, JEST, JS ES6 ...
+* Npm, webpacks, js.node, api, JS ES6 ...

-## Specs
+## Tools Used
-* Bootstrap style sheet
+JS/CSS/HTML

+## Support and contact details

+My email is jessetylercallahan@gmail.com.
+Feel free to email me with questions about my code.
+I love hearing from people!